tannerbyers/example-tutorial/README.md

 This tutorial assumes a basic understanding of JavaScript.
 If you're not there yet, I've put together [a JavaScript road map to get you comfortable with practical concepts quickly.](https://simplestepscode.com/learn-javascript/)

+## Step 1: Set up the structure

+First, we'll create divs to hold our quiz and our results.

+Then we'll put in a submit button.

+Next, we'll create a function to generate a quiz.

+Your function will need these inputs:

+* The quiz questions
+* A place to put the quiz
+* A place for the results
+* A submit button

+And if you put those things in, the function should spit out a fully-formed quiz.

+**If you look closely at the JavaScript structure, you'll see that our generateQuiz function contains helper functions to show the quiz, accept submissions, and show the results.**